aidenzhou8/AdaptGNS/README.md

 ## Data

-Datasets are not bundled in this repo (the full files exceed GitHub's per-file limit).
+Datasets are not bundled in this repo, as they are rather large.
 Both are publicly hosted.

-### Sand (Taichi-MPM, from Kumar et al. 2022)
+### Sand

 DesignSafe-CI DOI: [10.17603/ds2-0phb-dg64](https://doi.org/10.17603/ds2-0phb-dg64).
 Place the resulting files at `Sand/dataset/`: